 c) Summer Session teaching and research assistantships (and occasionally university fellowships).
 These are awarded separately from the long-session financial aid, usually during late April, with essentially the same procedures as for long-session financial aid followed.

 d) Fellowships, scholarships, or summer appointments from sources other than the University of Texas.
-Information concerning these sources of financial aid, including instructions for applying, is posted in a fellowship notebook in Peridier Library.

 e) Small grants by the Graduate School for travel to learned society meetings or for research assistance (travel and/or equipment).
 These are awarded competitively two or three times a year, and notices covering deadlines, conditions of award, and application instructions are posted at appropriate times during the academic year.

 f) Small travel or research grants administered by the student's research group.